fd-col/fd-col.github.io/_posts/2023-03-01-Unity IVR emergency drills.md

 ![nav area](/assets/img/mid-coast-hospital-navigation-area.png)

 ### Step 4
-Add a startmenu to select an hazard option and assign specific ending behaviour to tester NPCs.
+Add a startmenu to select an hazard option in order to assign specific ending behaviour to NPC testers.

 ![startmenu](/assets/img/main-menu.png)

-**Note:** the final menu is the result of several attempt in order to provide the best experience for the users.
+**Note:** the final menu is the result of several attempt that aim to supply the best experience for the users.

 ### Step 5
-Short video where the player enter the hospital while NPCs are moving around the environment; then, the emergency simulation starts and the player starts looking for a safe area.
+Short video where the player enter the hospital while NPCs are moving around the environment.
+Then, at a certain point, the emergency simulation clicks therefore the player and the NPCs start to look for a safe area.

 [Watch on YouTube](https://youtu.be/XfwZfsfZNIY)